open-ephys/gui-docs/source/Tutorials/Commutator.rst

 .. rubric:: Use the tabs to follow the tutorial with the Open Ephys Acquisition Board or ONIX

 ..  note::
-    Following this tutorial requires a 3D capable headstage, an Open Ephys SPI commutator, and a 3D capable data acquisition system (e.g. a Gen 3 Acquisition Board or ONIX).
+    Following this tutorial requires a data acquisition system (Gen 3 Acquisition Board or ONIX), a compatible 3D capable headstage, and an Open Ephys commutator (coax commutator for ONIX and SPI commutator for acquisition board).

 ..  raw:: html